-The New College Conference on Medieval & Renaissance Studies is a biennial event covering all aspects of the Middle Ages and Renaissance.
-First held in 1976, the Conference is held on the second weekend of March in even-numbered years; approximately fifty panels spread over three days feature over 130 scholars from across the United States, Europe, and beyond.
+The Biennial New College Conference on Medieval & Renaissance Studies covers all aspects of the Middle Ages and Renaissance.
+First held in 1978, the Conference is held on the second weekend of March in even-numbered years.
+Spread over three days, it typically features more than 130 presenters and 300-350 attendees from across the United States, Europe, and beyond.
 Encompassing European and Mediterranean history, literature, art, and religion from the fourth to the seventeenth centuries, the conference’s broad historical and disciplinary scope makes it particularly hospitable to interdisciplinary work, and it is internationally recognized as one of the preeminent venues for researchers working in Italian medieval and Renaissance studies.

 Each Conference features two plenary lectures from leading scholars in a range of fields; recent presentations have included: “The Experience of Failure and the Figure of Suicide in King Lear,” “Battles for Bodies: Preaching, Burying, and Building in the Medieval Italian City,” “Machiavelli between East and West,” and “Tradition, Otherness, and Cultural Relativism: About Montaigne’s Cannibals.”
 Finally, each Conference also incorporates several related events, which in recent years have included tours of the nearby Ringling Museum of Art, performances of medieval and early modern drama, a concert of medieval music and a Gregorian chant workshop, and several exhibits of medieval manuscripts.